Anthony Sammi | Partner | Skadden-Arps- Slate-Meagher & Flom LLP

-Mr. Sammi has widely been recognized in the legal and mainstream press.
+Mr. Sammi, a member of the Skadden team selected as a finalist for The American Lawyer’s 2018 Litigation Department of the Year, has widely been recognized in the legal and mainstream press.
 His cases have been reported on, and he has been quoted by, outlets such as The New York Times, The Wall Street Journal, The Washington Post, CNBC, Bloomberg, Vanity Fair, BBC News, USA Today and The Hollywood Reporter, among many others.
-In the legal press, The American Lawyer described Mr. Sammi’s closing arguments in a jury trial as a “virtuoso performance.”
-Additionally, Mr. Sammi was named to the National Law Journal’s list of 2017 Intellectual Property Trailblazers for being an innovator in his field, and also has been selected for inclusion in Lawdragon 500 Leading Lawyers in America.
+In the legal press, the National Law Journal named Mr. Sammi as one of its 2017 Winning Litigators and has also described his closing arguments in a jury trial as a “virtuoso performance.”
+Additionally, Mr. Sammi was named to the National Law Journal’s list of 2017 Intellectual Property Trailblazers for being an innovator in his field, was named as one of Law360’s 2017 MVPs for Trials and also has been selected for inclusion in Best Lawyers in America and Lawdragon 500 Leading Lawyers in America.

 Bob serves as Vice President and Chief Intellectual Property Counsel for IQVIA and has been with the company since July, 2012.
 Prior to joining IQVIA, then known as IMS Health, Bob spent seven years at Avaya where he ended his tenure as Head of Intellectual Property Law – Transactions and Open Source.
 Before Avaya, Bob was a Senior Attorney at AT&T where he focused on transactions, patent assertion and monetization.
 Bob also spent 4 plus years as a patent litigator at Fish & Neave (now a part of Ropes & Gray).
 Bob is a graduate of Rutgers University - College of Engineering and Rutgers Law School and has a LL.M in Intellectual Property from George Washington University Law School.